mikepfrank/Rlang-compiler/README.md

 ## 3. A quick tutorial.

-With CLISP installed in your shell environment, `cd` to the `src2/` subdirectory of this environment, and type `clisp`; you will see a welcome screen something like this:
+With CLISP installed in your shell environment, `cd` to the `src2/` subdirectory of this repository's file hierarchy, and type `clisp`; you will see a welcome screen something like this:

       i i i i i i i       ooooo    o        ooooooo   ooooo   ooooo